 Temple Bar sometimes is referred to as connected to the knights by virtue of its name which actually refers to a land-owning family Temple.

 One of the mummies in the vaults of St. Michan's is commonly called "the crusader", sometimes imagined as a Knight Templar - the deceased lived centuries after the dissolution of the order.

-And in some circles serious scholarship is totally thrown out of the window and myths are whole-heartedly embraced.
-The website of the Galway-based Circle of Prayer refers to Irish freemasonry thus: "Their allegiance would be towards the Scottish Rite which has its roots in the Knights Templar, that most evil of organisations."
+And in some circles, a serious scholarship is totally thrown out of the window and myths are wholeheartedly embraced.
+The website of the Galway-based Circle of Prayer refers to Irish Freemasonry thus: "Their allegiance would be towards the Scottish Rite which has its roots in the Knights Templar, that most evil of organizations."